Also see GRADUATION REQUIREMENTS.

 Students design a Special Studies major in consultation with the Special Studies adviser and a primary and secondary adviser.
 The design must be intellectually coherent and include courses from three different departments.
 The major must be a genuine liberal arts major that could legitimately be offered at the College and must progress through higher levels of courses; an assemblage of introductory courses from three departments is not acceptable.

 Students may choose to complete a minor.
 Minors, either disciplinary or cross- disciplinary, consist of six course credits.
 A student may officially declare one minor.
-Departments and programs that offer minors are: Africana Studies; Anthropology; Art; Astronomy; Chemistry; Classics; Comparative Literary Studies; Computer Science; Dance; Economics; English; Environmental Studies; Film and Media Studies; French; Italian; Geosciences; German; Greek; History; International Studies (includes Area Studies); Judaic Studies; Latin; Mathematics; Music; Philosophy; Physics; Psychology; Religious Studies; Russian; Science, Technology and Society; Sociology; Spanish; Theatre; and Women’s and Gender Studies.
+Departments and programs that offer minors are: Africana Studies; Anthropology; Art; Chemistry; Classics; Comparative Literary Studies; Computer Science; Dance; Economics; English; Environmental Studies; Film and Media Studies; French; Italian; Geosciences; German; History; International Studies (includes Area Studies); Judaic Studies; Latin American Studies; Mathematics; Music; Philosophy; Physics; Psychology; Religious Studies; Russian; Science, Technology and Society; Sociology; Spanish; Theatre; and Women’s, Gender and Sexuality Studies.
 Specific requirements for a minor are listed with each department’s offerings.
 All courses meeting the requirements for a minor must be taken for a regular grade.

 The regulations for admission to, and maintenance of, a minor can be found in the Majors and Minors section of the Catalog.